 Tables~\ref{eff_table} and ~\ref{cross_talk_table} shows efficiency and cross-talk measurements (approximate values) for various glass RPCs operated in different modes at their operating voltages.

-It is observed that the higher cross-talk was caused in case of two gases only (avalanche mode).
-Due to the poor quality of Modi glass RPC a higher cross-talk was observed.
+It is observed that the higher cross-talk was obtained in case of two gases only (avalanche mode).
+Also, due to the poor quality of Modi glass RPC a higher cross-talk was observed.
 It may also be due to the factors like temperature, humidity and noise rate.
 Cross-talk and Efficiency improves with the addition of $SF_{6}$ and argon gas.
-A comparison plot of all the RPCs with strip width size = 2.8 cm in avalanche mode (three gases) is shown in Fig.~\ref{fig:compall-2.8cm}.
+A comparison plot of all the RPCs with strip width of 2.8 cm in avalanche mode (three gases) is shown in Fig.~\ref{fig:compall-2.8cm}.